zzacong/ITECH2306-Lab-Assignment-1/README.md

 V6.12 by Zac
 - Created RatePayerManager & PropertyManager class for accessing the serializable files
 - Check if listOfRatePayers loaded is empty on QueryRatePayer and LoadProperties class

+V6.13 by Zac
+- Organise imports on classes
+- Flush ObjectOutputStream in LoadRatePayers and LoadProperties classes